nprapps/qgis-templates/README.md

 ### What's in this template?

-The template folder includes a XXXXXXX file for setup, which will download the base shapefiles from [Natural Earth](http://www.naturalearthdata.com/downloads/) and locate them in a way QGIS can find them.
+The template folder includes a `download.sh` file for setup, which will download the base shapefiles from [Natural Earth](http://www.naturalearthdata.com/downloads/) and group them in a directory called `us-base-src`.
 The base shapefiles are:

 - `ne_10m_populated_places` -- Populated places (major cities), with scalerank
 - `ne_10m_lakes` -- Lakes